 In the Appearance tab, select any color you’d like, or limit the color spectrum to high-contrast colors for accessibility purposes.

 Choose from 25 different fonts to apply to your Channel’s title, description, and episode names.

 Your Channel’s header contains your logo, title, description, and trailer.
 Select Edit/Preview Channel from your Episodes page, then add or remove the header, edit its alignment, or select a video to display as a trailer.

 The title will reflect what you’ve added in the title section of your Channel Details page, and serves as another spot to edit it!
 Right beneath the title, you can also edit the description to give a brief overview of what your Channel is about.

 Customize your Channel further by adding a logo.
-Once a logo is uploaded, you’ll have the option to customize its size, and can choose to display your logo in place of the title.
+You can then adjust its size and can choose to replace your title with the logo.

-You can select any video within your Wistia account to display as the trailer for your Channel, even if that video is not part of the specific Channel that you’re customizing.
+You can select any video within your Wistia account to display as the trailer for your Channel, including videos from other Channels and projects in your account.